March 22, 2021

 Understanding Your Anxiety: When Worry & Apprehension Are Extreme

-But, when those apprehensions seem to take over your life and leave you feeling paralyzed, understanding your anxiety may be key.
+But, when those apprehensions seem to take over your life and leave you feeling paralyzed, understanding anxiety may be fundamental.

 But, the symptoms are all somewhat similar.
 Unfortunately, that doesn’t make them any easier to deal with.